-The Minos CSP project is a 50-MWe concentrated solar thermal electricity generation plant to be located in Crete, Greece.
-The original decision to award NER-300 funding was in 2013.
+The Minos CSP project is a 50-MWe concentrated solar thermal electricity generation plant to be located in Crete, Greece..
 In early 2019 the CGGC & SUPCON SOLAR consortium (China) and Nur-MOH Heliothermal S.A. signed an EPC framework contract for the plant design and construction.

 The project's first knowledge sharing report describes the construction and commissioning tests on a 50 kW pilot plant (as a precursor to the main plant).
 It uses a steam/water cycle, tower receiver and a solar field comprising 60 heliostats (the actual plant will have up to 18,000 heliostats).
 In 2019 the tower was constructed with a receiver, drum, deaerator, steam turbine, generator and auxiliary equipment.
 The project team noted the challenges of the high wind loads and uneven terrain specific to the project location.
 The first power generation tests were carried out successfully on 27 December 2019.
-However, the pilot plant was not operated in 2020 due to COVID restrictions.
+However, the pilot plant was not operated in 2020 and 2021 due to COVID restrictions.

-DRM project
+PAN project

-The Puglia Active Network Project (PAN) concerned the whole Apulia Region (IT) with a date of entry in operation the $1^{st}$ of January 2020.
+The Puglia Active Network Project (PAN) concerns the whole Apulia Region (IT) and entered into operation on the 1st of January 2020.
 The main goal of the PAN project is to define and implement an integrated protection, automation and control system based on: